gadelhati/nutrition-back/README.md

 CRUD service from a nutritional table.

 ### Roadmap
+- [ ] add password validation on jwt
 - [x] show the concept
 - [ ] deploy the application on a tomcat server
 - [ ] service to provide sidebar access